 Elapsed Time Linear Shrinkage

 Months %

 3.1 2.6

 14.8 5.6

 20.1 7.3

-35.2 8.1
+26.2 8.1

-These data are plotted in figure 31.
-It can be seen that the percent linear shrinkage of the in situ foam of this particular test house increased at a constant rate for 20.1 months, after which it leveled off to a value of 8.1 percent.
+These data are plotted in figure 33.
+It can be seen that the percent linear shrinkage of the in situ foam of this particular house has been occurring at an approximately constant rate.
+After 26.2 months, there has been very little leveling off in the rate of shrinkage.
 Since the composition and density of the U-F foam are known to have an effect on the rate and extent of linear shrinkage, the data in table 30 may not be characteristic of all U-F foam applications.